What happens if my internet connection drops out?

 Note that if you are using Queues or Ring Groups, you will also need to add appropriate fail-over configuration to those too.
 Diverting to mobiles, external numbers or going to voicemail are suitable ways to ensure your calls are received.

-A popular option is to have your calls route to staffs mobile's instead (with an announcement telling them the call is from the PBX), but we have a broad range of other options available too.
+A popular option is to have your calls route to staff member's mobiles instead (with an announcement telling them the call is from the PBX), but we have a broad range of other options available too.

 There are many ways your PBX can be configured for redundancy and fail-over.
 If you'd like to discuss your available options, please don't hesitate to contact our support team.